Media Production BA (Hons)

 Core Modules:

-This module will introduce various forms of writing across a broad range of media, exploring the principles of writing for creative and professional practice in screenwriting, websites, journals and blogs.
-It will provide you with the skills needed to write for the media industries, pitch and present ideas for projects, write reports and critically reflect on your work.
+This module introduces forms of writing across a broad range of media, exploring the principles of writing for creative and professional practice in screenwriting, audio writing, websites, and content creation.

 Some optional modules may be studied on the Clifton campus.